Free trial.

-(NEW!)
-In the following tutorial, we'll see how to create a 80x12 LED wall and map videos on it.
+In the following tutorial, we'll see how to create an 80x12 LED wall and map videos on it.
 The integrated media server in Lightjams can handle up to 64 media files, including videos and still images.
-The idea is to use your videos and images as grid's backgrounds.
+The idea is to use your videos and images as backgrounds for the grid.

 Coming next, a tutorial showing how to sequence your lighting effects and activate them one at a time using a timer or a MIDI keyboard.
 In this case we'll sequence 3 scenes using 16 moving heads.
 This is very similar to a cuelist, where the GO button could be linked to any external input.
 Download the project file.

 A source emits energy.
-Think about it as a radio emitter.
+Think about it as a radio-signal emitter or a wave generator.
 You can use as many as you want and configure them in countless ways to achieve the effects you have in mind.
 On the receiving end, fixture attributes (dimmer, RGB, pan, tilt...) catch the source's energy and relay it to your real fixtures.

 This is the second level in Lightjams.
 At first you don't see any formula - you just click the shiny buttons.
 Then a time will come when you'll want to customize your experience more and more.
 At this moment, you'll discover that under every slider hides a math formula waiting to be edited.
 Don't be afraid.
 The formula's syntax is pretty simple and if you've used any spreadsheet app like Excel, you already know the drill.

-In Lightjams, great effects are created using clever spacial positionning of sources and attributes with some math formula spices.
+In Lightjams, great effects are created using clever spacial positioning of sources and attributes with some math formula spices.

 The most important thing to know is that you can select multiple attributes in the list - if you're used to standard Windows list control then you already know how to do it.
 You have to use a combination of keyboard keys and mouse click: